petervanderwalt/grblhal_docs/docs/04-Reference/complete-g-m-code-reference.md

 2.  **Explicit is Better Than Implicit:** Don't assume the machine is in the correct state.
 Explicitly command `G90`/`G91`, `G20`/`G21`, and select your work offset (`G54`, etc.) in your program.

 3.  **Understand Modality:** Remember which commands are modal.
 Forgetting that a `G1` is active can lead to an unintended cutting move when you meant to make a rapid `G0` move.
 Forgetting a canned cycle (`G81`) is active can lead to unintended drilling.
-Always cancel modes (`G80`) when you are done with them.
+Always cancel modes (use `G80` or `G0` / `G1` can also be used ) when you are done with them.

 4.  **Use `G53` for Safety:** When you need to move to a known, fixed machine position (like a tool change station or home), use `G53`.
 It bypasses all offsets and is the most reliable way to avoid collisions in these situations.
 A `G53 G0 Z0` is one of the safest commands in G-code.
+NB! **only use if the machine is homed! as G53 depends on machine coordinates**

 5.  **Comment Your Code:** Use parentheses `()` or semicolons `;` to add comments to your G-code.
 This is invaluable for documenting complex sections, manual tool changes, or special setups.
     ```gcode